absirgue/absirgue/README.md

 ## About Me

 I am an enthusiastic problem-solver and lifelong learner with a knack for turning ideas into reality.
 My journey in technology began with developing products for various startups, which honed my skills in software engineering and project management.
-At university, I founded the Software Engineering Society, creating a collaborative environment for students to build and share innovative solutions.
+At King's College London, I founded the King's Labs, the first software engineering society, creating a collaborative environment for students to build and share innovative solutions.

 ---

 ## Areas of Expertise

-- **Artificial Intelligence & Machine Learning**: Skilled in developing and implementing AI/ML models, with hands-on experience from Andrej Karpathy's comprehensive video series on neural networks and language models.
+- **Artificial Intelligence & Machine Learning**: Skilled in developing and implementing AI/ML models, with hands-on experience from Andrej Karpathy's comprehensive video series on neural networks and language models and theory knowledge from my specialization at King's College.
 - **Software Development**: Proficient in full-stack development, with a track record of creating robust applications for startups.
 - **Finance & Quantitative Trading**: Currently expanding my expertise in market finance, focusing on quantitative analysis and algorithmic trading strategies.